Donnzh/node-pdfmake-demo/README.md

-a example of create pdf receipt using node library makePDF
+a simple edm server of generate pdf receipt and sending emails. using pdfmake and nodemailer, edm templates using zurb